JOJ0/synadm/README.md

 ## Prerequisites

 - Python 3.6+
-- a running Matrix-Synapse instance
+- a running Synapse instance
 - an admin-enabled user on the instance
 - the admin user's access token